AI Use and Writing Standards

 3. Moral and Forensic Claims Must Not Exceed Evidence

-4. AI Is a Tool, Not a Substitute
+4. AI is a Tool, Not a Substitute

 Permissible Uses